 The cruiser Edinburgh departed at 12.00 to join the convoy, the destroyers Foresight, Forester, Gurkha, Lance, Legion, Lively and Zulu called to fuel and sailed again after dark with the rest of Force 'H' in the form of Rodney, fleet carrier Ark Royal, cruiser Hermione and destroyer Duncan.
 Finally the oiler Brown Ranger, escorted by the corvette Fleur de Lys, sailed at dusk to provide a fuelling rendezvous within the Mediterranean, and the rescue tug St Day on 26 September to take up a waiting position in case of need.

 All the ships which sailed during daylight on 24 September steamed westward, only reversing course to pass eastward through the Strait of Gibraltar after dark.
-The convoy thus passed through the Strait of Gibraltar at 01.30 on 25 September with the close escort comprising the light cruisers Edinburgh, Kenya and Sheffield, light anti-aircraft cruisers Euryalus and Hermione, and destroyers Cossack, Farndale, Foresight, Forester, Heythrop, Laforey, Lightning, Oribi and Zulu together with the reinforced Force ‘H’ of the battleships Nelson, Prince of Wales and Rodney, fleet carrier Ark Royal, and destroyers Farndale, Fury, Garland, Gurkha, Heythrop, Lance, Legion, Lively, Oribi, Free Dutch Isaac Sweers, and Free Polish Garland and Piorun.
+The convoy thus passed through the Strait of Gibraltar at 01.30 on 25 September with the close escort comprising the light cruisers Edinburgh, Kenya and Sheffield, the light anti-aircraft cruisers Euryalus and Hermione, and the destroyers Cossack, Farndale, Foresight, Forester, Heythrop, Laforey, Lightning, Oribi and Zulu together with the reinforced Force 'H' of the battleships Nelson, Prince of Wales and Rodney, the fleet carrier Ark Royal, and the destroyers Farndale, Fury, Garland, Gurkha, Heythrop, Lance, Legion, Lively, Oribi, Free Dutch Isaac Sweers, and Free Polish Garland and Piorun.

 After a rendezvous at 09.00 on 25 September, the two groups of warships divided once more and steamed separately until 27 September, when they combined for the most dangerous part of the passage as they approached the Sicilian Narrows.